-Pay-per-click advertising seems relatively simple on the surface, but with increased bid competition across the board and frequent policy changes by Google, Yahoo, Bing, Facebook, and LinkedIn, it is critical to get guidance or assistance from someone who has implemented a wide variety of successful pay-per-click programs in the past.
+Pay-per-click advertising seems relatively simple on the surface, but with increased bid competition across the board and frequent policy changes by Google, Bing, Facebook, and LinkedIn, it is critical to get guidance or assistance from someone who has implemented a wide variety of successful pay-per-click programs in the past.
 Chair 10 Marketing can provide the trusted advice and implementation expertise that will help ensure you run the most effective PPC campaign possible.

 Analyze your product and market